rosenberg9/computational_astrobiology_belgrade/README.md

 | 2 | transit | Planetary transit injected |
 | 3 | both | Stellar flare and planetary transit both injected |

-For a non-specialist: a light curve records how a star's brightness changes over time.
+A light curve records how a star's brightness changes over time.
 A transiting planet makes a small repeated dip; a stellar flare makes a short brightening.
 Realistic telescope data also include noise, data gaps, and instrumental drift.
 This project tests whether models can separate those astrophysical signals from the observing artifacts.

 ## Repository Structure